Skip to main content

 Visualizing Data with Matplotlib

-When analyzing data, using graphs to visualize numerical data can make it much more intuitive to understand.
+When analyzing data, visualizing numerical information with graphs can make it much easier to understand.

 Matplotlib is a core library in Python for visualizing data as graphs.